odoo/documentation/discuss/email_servers.rst

 Create a catchall address
 -------------------------
-When a contact replies to an email sent from Odoo, the *reply-to* address is a generic address used to route the reply to the right discussion thread in Odoo (opportunity, order, task, etc.) and to the inbox of all its followers.
+When a contact replies to an email sent from Twenty20, the *reply-to* address is a generic address used to route the reply to the right discussion thread in Twenty20 (opportunity, order, task, etc.) and to the inbox of all its followers.
 By default this address is "catchall@" but it can be changed.

 Create a catchall address in your email server settings.
 We advise you to use "catchall@" so that everything works out straight away.
-If you want to use another alias, you have extra steps in Odoo:
+If you want to use another alias, you have extra steps in Twenty20:

 - Activate the developer mode from your Settings Dashboard.